syncfusion-content/blazor-docs/blazor/stepper/accessibility.md

 ## ARIA attribute

-The Stepper component is interactive with the below keyboard shortcuts.
+The following ARIA attributes are used in the Stepper component:

 | Properties | Functionality |
 | ------------ | ----------------------- |